seanhagen/workernator/docs/design.md

 Job IDs are returned by `StartJob` method; it returns `JobInfo` struct that will contain the ID for the job that was started.

 The struct returned by this method will fulfill the `io.Reader` interface.
-So long as the job is still running calling `Read` on the reader will either return data or block until there is data.
-Once the job is complete a call to `Read` will return `io.EOF`.
+So long as the job is still running calling `Read` on the reader will either return data or block until there is data to return.
+Behind the scenes this is because the `io.Reader`-fulfilling struct will have a channel it's reading the output from; if a job hasn't output anything there won't be any data in the channel to read.

+Once all the data has been read from the `io.Reader`, the next call will return `io.EOF`.
 If the job encounters an error while it's running the call to `Read` will return an error describing what occurred.

-If a job is complete, one of two things will happen when `TailJob` is called.
+If a job is complete, one of two things will happen when `TailJob` is called:

-If the job completed successfully, the `io.Reader` can be used to get the entire output of the job.
+-   If the job **completed** successfully, a call to `TailJob` will return an `io.Reader` and a nil `error`.
+The `io.Reader` can then be used to get the entire output of the job the same way you would with a file or data from a network request by calling `Read([]byte)`.
+That call will return an `io.EOF` once it's reached the end of the output.

-If the job **didn't** complete successfully, `TailJob` will instead return an error and an `io.Reader` that returns the same error to every call to `Read` ( just in case ).
+-   If the job **didn't** **complete** successfully, `TailJob` will return a nil `io.Reader` and a non-nil `error` that gives some insight into what happened.

 If `id` doesn't contain the ID of a job that is currently running or has run in the past, the function will return an error.